vrushank-agrawal/CSE201-VCREST-/README.md

         - run `Configure`
         - run `Generate`
     - Build by run `make -j7` on terminal
+3. Add opencv to path
+   - Open terminal
+   - Run `sudo nano /etc/paths/`
+   - Add the folder `opencv-4.5.4/build_opencv/bin` to the end of the files
+   - `Ctrl + X` and save the files
+   - Check it with terminal by `echo $PATH`.
+You should see the folder you just put.
+   - Notes: it might be different for people who use zsh (you might need to edit it in `~/.zshrc`)

 Notes:
 - Try to run `test_opencv` as a separate debug environment in CLion.
 If there is no error and the image lena.jpg is displayed then OpenCV is successfully integrated, otherwise retry the entire process / try google